-- 30% Fresh non-starchy vegetables: spinach, cabbage, kale, chard, broccoli, carrots, eggplant, zucchini, green beans, cauliflower and the gang.
-In general, 1 cup of raw or cooked vegetables or vegetable juice, or 2 cups of raw leafy greens can be considered as 1 cup portion of vegetables.
-These are low calorie, nutrient dense foods that you can eat as much of as you like.
-Don’t forget to add in any fat or dairy you use to cook them.
+- 30% Non-starchy vegetables: Spinach, cabbage, kale, chard, broccoli, carrots, eggplant, zucchini, green beans, cauliflower and more cancer-busting veggies.
+In general, 1 cup of raw or cooked vegetables is considered to be a portion, whereas 2 cups of raw leafy greens can be considered a portion.
+These are nutrient dense foods that you can eat as much as you like.

-- 25% grains and starches: rice and other grains, bread, pasta, beans, peas, potatoes, yams, winter squash.
+- 25% Grains and starches: Rice, quinoa, couscous, and other grains, plus bread, pasta, beans, peas, potatoes, yams, and winter squash.
 Unless you have dietary restrictions, grains and grain products should preferably be whole grains.
-Note the vegetables that belong with the starches!
-Some, like peas and beans, have protein too, but if you’re eating them with meat or eggs they belong with their other starchy pals.
+It’s important to note that there are certain starchy vegetables that belong in this group.
+Some vegetables, like peas and beans, have protein too, but if you’re eating them with meat or eggs they belong with their other starchy pals.
+Aim for making ½ your grains whole grains.
+The Whole Grain Council has great information regarding how to purchase whole grains in both the United States and Canada.

-- 25% proteins: fish and chicken — about a 3 oz portion each; eggs, and for vegetarians chow down on nuts, beans, tempeh and tofu.
+- 25% Proteins: Fish and chicken — about a 3 oz portion each; eggs, and for vegetarians: nuts and seeds, beans, tempeh and tofu.

-- 1 serving of dairy: which is a cup of reduced fat milk or 2 ounces of cheese.
-Go for plain unsweetened low fat dairy products.
+- 1 Serving of dairy: 1 cup of reduced fat milk or 2 ounces of cheese.
+Go for plain unsweetened low-fat dairy products.
 You can add fresh fruit to yogurt to sweeten it.

-- About 30% of total calories can come from healthy fats: from olive oil, nuts, avocados and oily fish like salmon.
+- About 30% of total calories can come from healthy fats: Olive oil, nuts, avocados and oily fish like salmon.
 Bear this in mind when you include dairy too.

 You can use the plate anyway that works for you either as a template for every meal or as a way to make your whole day’s eating follow the plate.
 For example, here’s what a day could look like: